tidal stream image

 Then we can use tides as an alternative energy as a reliable energy source knowing when the ebb and flow of the tide will occur.
 Another advantage is that the tidal turbines are located out of site underwater, and therefore produce no harmful emissions or noise.

-However, like many other forms of renewable energy, tidal energy also has its disadvantages such as its inflexible generation times which are dependent upon the tides.
-The fact that it operates in the hostile conditions of the open oceans and seas which can be a stormy and violent environment, resulting in the tidal turbines being destroyed by the very energy they were designed to capture.
+Also, the fact that it operates in the hostile conditions of the open oceans and seas which can be a stormy and violent environment.
+Corrosion is another factor due to the high salinity of the sea waters in which the tidal energy generation operate resulting in the tidal turbines being destroyed by the very energy they were designed to capture.

 So What is Next for Tidal Energy Generation

-Tidal energy has the potential to generate all the electrical power we need, eliminating the need for burning fossil fuels.
+We have seen here that Tidal energy has the potential to generate all the electrical power we need, eliminating the need for burning fossil fuels.
 It is a renewable source of electricity that does not result in the emission of gases responsible for global warming or acid rain, which are associated with fossil fuel-generated electricity.

 Top Selling Tidal Energy Related Products